jay-maas/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

 2. What is the difference between a function and a method?

+A function is a set of statements that perform an action.
+A method is a property of an object that is a function.

 3. What is closure?

+A closure is the way the data can be be allowed downhill in scope, but not uphill.
+The compiler follows the cascade, and a closure comes in place when data is called from the parent scope in a block of code, to a nested child or further, the closure occurs after the data is passed through.

 4. Describe the four rules of the 'this' keyword.

+Window binding - This will refer to window if not pointed to anywhere else

+Explecit binding - allows for the function to be seperate from the object and pass arguements

+Implicit binding - binding points at where the function is called

+New Binding - creates a new object that this is bound to

 5. Why do we need super() in an extended class?

+Super allows for all attributes of the Parent and all of the methods of the Parent to inherit to the child.

 ## Project Set up